 1:35 It's a pretty expensive machine.
 It needs a hospital whose budget can allow it to support one machine costing upwards of 50 or $100,000.
-And perhaps most obviously, and perhaps most importantly -- and the path to concepts that we've heard about kind of illustrate this -- it needs infrastructure that can supply an uninterrupted source of electricity, of compressed oxygen and other medical supplies that are so critical to the functioning of this machine.
+And perhaps most obviously, but also most importantly — and the path to concepts that we've heard about kind of illustrates this — it needs infrastructure that can supply an uninterrupted source of electricity, of compressed oxygen, and other medical supplies that are so critical to the functioning of this machine.
 In other words, this machine requires a lot of stuff that this hospital cannot offer.

 3:21 So it seems crazy, but the model that we have right now is taking those machines that were designed for that first environment that I showed you and donating or selling them to hospitals in this environment.
 It's not just inappropriate, it becomes really unsafe.

-4:48 My colleague, Dr. Paul Fenton, was living this reality.
+4:49 My colleague, Dr. Paul Fenton, was living this reality.
 He was the chief of anesthesiology in a hospital in Malawi, a teaching hospital.
 He went to work every day in an operating theater like this one, trying to deliver anesthesia and teach others how to do so using that same equipment that became so unreliable, and frankly unsafe, in his hospital.
 And after umpteen surgeries and, you can imagine, really unspeakable tragedy, he just said, "That's it.
 I'm done.
 That's enough.
 There has to be something better."
-So he took a walk down the hall to where they threw all those machines that had just crapped out on them -- I think that's the scientific term -- and he just started tinkering.
+He took a walk down the hall to where they threw all those machines that had just crapped out on them, I think that's the scientific term, and he started tinkering.
 He took one part from here and another from there, and he tried to come up with a machine that would work in the reality that he was facing.

-5:55 Now let me show you a little bit about how this machine works.
+5:56 Let me show you a little bit about how this machine works.
 Voila!
 Here she is.
 When you have electricity, everything in this machine begins in the base.
 There's a built-in oxygen concentrator down there.
 Now you've heard me mention oxygen a few times at this point.
-Essentially, to deliver anesthesia, you want as pure oxygen as possible, because eventually you're going to dilute it essentially with the gas.
+Essentially, to deliver anesthesia, you want as pure oxygen as possible, because eventually you're going to dilute it, essentially, with the gas.
 And the mixture that the patient inhales needs to be at least a certain percentage oxygen or else it can become dangerous.
 But so in here when there's electricity, the oxygen concentrator takes in room air.
 Now we know room air is gloriously free, it is abundant, and it's already 21 percent oxygen.
-So all this concentrator does is take that room air in, filter it and send 95 percent pure oxygen up and across here where it mixes with the anesthetic agent.
+So all this concentrator does is take that room air in, filter it and send 95 percent pure oxygen up and across here, where it mixes with the anesthetic agent.

-6:48 Now before that mixture hits the patient's lungs, it's going to pass by here -- you can't see it, but there's an oxygen sensor here -- that's going to read out on this screen the percentage of oxygen being delivered.
-Now if you don't have power, or, God forbid, the power cuts out in the middle of surgery, this machine transitions automatically, without even having to touch it, to drawing in room air from this inlet.
+6:48 Now before that mixture hits the patient's lungs, it's going to pass by here — you can't see it, but there's an oxygen sensor here — that's going to read out on this screen the percentage of oxygen being delivered.
+Now if you don't have power, or, God forbid, the power cuts out in the middle of a surgery, this machine transitions automatically, without even having to touch it, to drawing in room air from this inlet.

 7:13 Everything else is the same.
 The only difference is that now you're only working with 21 percent oxygen.
-Now that used to be a dangerous guessing game, because you only knew if you had given too little oxygen once something bad happened.
+Now that used to be a dangerous guessing game, because you only knew if you gave too little oxygen once something bad happened.
 But we've put a long-life battery backup on here.
 This is the only part that's battery backed up.
-But this gives control to the provider, whether there's power or not, because they can adjust the flow based on the percentage of oxygen they see that they're giving their patient.
+But this gives control to the provider, whether there's power or not, because they can adjust the flows based on the percentage of oxygen they see that they're giving the patient.

-7:40 In both cases, whether you have power or not, sometimes the patient needs help breathing.
-It's just a reality of anesthesia.
-The lungs can be paralyzed.
+7:41 In both cases, whether you have power or not, sometimes the patient needs help breathing.
+It's just a reality of anesthesia, the lungs can be paralyzed.
 And so we've just added this manual bellows.
 We've seen surgeries for three or four hours to ventilate the patient on this.

 11:11 Thank you very much.